strapi/documentation/docusaurus/docs/design-tokens.md

 :::

 :::prerequisites
 This is a prerequisites callout with its default title and emoji.
-It does not show any emoji by default.
 Qui dolorem ipsum quia dolor sit amet, consectetur, adipisci velit, sed quia non numquam.
 :::

 :::info
 This is an info callout with its default title and emoji.
-It does not show any emoji by default.
 Qui dolorem ipsum quia dolor sit amet, consectetur, adipisci velit, sed quia non numquam.
 :::

 :::strapi
 This is a strapi callout with its default emoji.
-It does not show any emoji by default.
 Qui dolorem ipsum quia dolor sit amet, consectetur, adipisci velit, sed quia non numquam.
 :::

 ## Custom layout components